 Routine to Stay Focus when Job Searching and Unemployed

-Losing your job from a corporate restructure, downsizing, company closing, lay off or even being fired, all are very stressful situations and many people lose structure of the day to day routine.
-Let’s face it you don’t have a direct report, but as the CEO of your life you need to stay focused.
-Don’t fall in the bad routine of; getting out of bed at 10am, watching Jerry Springer and The Price Is Right on television, staying in your sweatpants all day, then start your job search when Wheel of Fortune comes on at 7:30 pm.
-This type of routine will certainly destroy your motivation and waste valuable time.
+Losing your job from corporate restructuring, downsizing, company closing, lay off or even being fired, all are very stressful situations, and many people lose the structure of the day to day routine.
+Let’s face it you don’t have a direct report, but as the CEO of your life, you need to stay focused.
+Don’t fall in the lousy routine of; getting out of bed at 10 am, watching Jerry Springer and The Price Is Right on television, staying in your sweatpants all day, then start your job search when Wheel of Fortune comes on at 7:30 pm.
+This type of routine will undoubtedly destroy your motivation and waste valuable time.

-Even a good routine can be monotonous, so when we speak of a job search routine we actually mean a list of job search responsibilities that need to take place in a certain time frame.
-If every day is a carbon copy of the day before it will become extremely mundane and humdrum; then fatigue, anxiety and loneliness can set in.
-Loneliness can be an obstacle many don’t think they would have to face.
-When you’re unemployed many of your friends and family have full time jobs, responsibilities and in many cases might be too busy for you.
+Even a good routine can be monotonous, so when we speak of a job search routine, we mean a list of job search responsibilities that need to take place in a specific time frame.
+If every day is a carbon copy of the day before it will become extremely mundane and humdrum; then fatigue, anxiety, and loneliness can set in.
+Isolation can be an obstacle many don’t think they would have to face.
+When you’re unemployed, many of your friends and family have full-time jobs, responsibilities and in many cases might be too busy for you.
 A job is also a social network that you lose when you lose your job.
 You need to mix it up, do things in a different order, concentrate on different items on certain days to get quality results and do things for yourself.
-There are things that need to happen every day to maintain over all structure to your job search.
+Some things need to happen every day to maintain over all structure to your job search.